hyundai-robotics/doc-hi6-operation/9-property/2-move-step-position/2-pose-rec-move.md

   </tbody>
 </table>

-3. Touch the \[Record\] button.
+3. Touch the \[OK\] button.
 Then, the change will be saved in the job program, and the operation will end.

-* If you end the operation by pressing the &lt;esc&gt; key, the change will not be saved.
+* If you end the operation by pressing the <**ESC**> key, the change will not be saved.